Multilayer shallow-water model with stratification and shear: Introduction

-In this work I present a generalization of Ripa's model to an arbitrary number of layers, including two possible (mathematically equivalent) vertical configurations (\S \thinspace \ref{model}).
-The goal is to generalize Ripa's model, allowing enough flexibility to treat more complicated problems than those that can be tackled with only one layer.
-Several aspects of the generalized model are discussed in \S \ref{properties} .
-These include: its conservation laws; the Kelvin circulation theorems derived from the model; its Hamiltonian structure; the lack of formal stability theorems; results on vertical normal modes and remarks on baroclinic instability; and the incorporation of forcing in the model equations.
+In this paper I present a generalization of the \ILo{ }to an arbitrary number of layers, including two possible (mathematically equivalent) vertical configurations (\S \ref{model}).
+The model obtained incorportaes additonal flexibility to treat more complicated problems than those that can be tackled with only one layer.
+With a single layer in a reduced-gravity setting mixed-layer processes can be minimally modeled.
+Including additional layers can lead to a more accurate representation of such processes.
+On the other hand, considering a stack of several layers atop an irregular bottom will enable investigating the influence of the ocean's interior and even topographic effects.
+Several aspects of the gereneralized \ILo{ }are discussed in \S \ref{properties}.
+These include: remarks on submodels derived from the generalized model as special cases (\S \ref{submodels}); the nature of the layer boundaries (\S \ref{boundaries}); the model conservation laws (\S \ref{invariants}); a discussion on circulation theorems (\S \ref{Kelvin}); a formulation of the model suggstive of a generalized Hamiltonian structure (\S \ref{Hamilton}); a formal stability theorem (\S \ref{Arnold}); results on vertical normal modes (\S \ref{waves}) and on baroclinic instability (\S \ref{instability}), both quasigeostrophic and ageostrophic, which demonstrate that improved performance with respect to the single-layer results can be attained by considering only a few more layers; and the incorporation of forcing in the model equations (\S \ref{forcing}).
 Section \ref{discussion} closes the paper with some concluding remarks.